jakubgolonka/kalkulator-ratalny/README.md

 # Installment Calculator

 ## Purpose and Functions of the Application
-The installment calculator is a console application that allows you to calculate a loan repayment schedule based on the loan amount, repayment period, interest rate, and optional overpayment.
-The user inputs the data, and the application calculates and displays the monthly loan installments, dividing them into principal and interest parts.
-The calculator also helps understand how overpayment affects the shortening of the loan period and the reduction of interest amounts.
+The Installment Calculator is a console application that allows users to calculate a loan repayment schedule based on the loan amount, repayment period, interest rate, and optional early repayment.
+The user inputs the data, and the application calculates and displays the monthly installments, breaking them down into the principal and interest parts.
+The calculator also helps users understand how early repayments affect the loan term and reduce the interest amount.
+Additionally, the application allows users to track the loan history, making it easier to compare different loan scenarios.

 ## Problem Solved by the Application
-The application facilitates accurate loan repayment planning for users, taking into account variable interest rates and overpayments.
-It allows for quick calculations and simulations that can be difficult to perform manually, providing the user with clear data on their loan obligations.
+The application helps users to plan their loan repayments accurately, considering variable interest rates and early repayments.
+It allows for quick calculations and simulations that might be difficult to perform manually, providing users with clear information about their credit obligations.
+The loan history feature enables users to compare different loans and early repayments, as well as track their progress over time.

 # App Architecture
 | **Module** | **Functions** | **Description** |